 Program overview

 The Bachelor of Arts in Religious Studies is structured to provide a robust educational experience over a three-year period.
-The program includes:
+The program is designed to accommodate various learning styles and schedules, offering flexibility for students.
+Key features of the program structure include:

 • Program Length: 3 years